PolskiDev/silicon-android/README.md

 Everyone can publish your own APKs on Silicon, by turning your Silicon repository available using **Silicon ServerKit**.
 You can add multiple URLs to sources, separating them by semi-column.

 ### Silicon App Store source-code
-Silicon is a web-based platform, it's source-code is available inside `silicon-user` folder, and it's entry point is `silicon-user/index.html`.
+Silicon is a web-based platform, it's source-code is available inside `silicon-user-1.20.0` folder, and it's entry point is `silicon-user-1.20.0/index.html`.
 Silicon uses PHP and MySQL in the back-end and HTML, CSS, Javascript on the front-end to download packages and use `localStorage` to store URL sources.